noaa-oar-arl/monet/README.md

 * Additional objects created for the Integrated Surface Database (ISD), the U.S. Climate Reference Network (CRN), Aerosol Robotic Network (AERONET)
 * Moved the interpolation to a pyresample ImageContainer.
 This restricts users to a nearest neighbor resampling with minimal differences in interpolation differences.
 Speed improvements are substantial.
-* Moved to xarray for opening CMAQ files.  xarray is an implimentation of N-Dimensional pandas dataframes and allows out of memory computation using dask to increase reading and processing.
+* Moved to xarray for opening CMAQ files.  xarray is an implementation of N-Dimensional pandas dataframes and allows out of memory computation using dask to increase reading and processing.
 * Increased usage of dask to read observational data increasing read speed of many files.

 ### Basic tutorial for AirNow and AQS.